 For each SG, one or more SBs are generated during Phase 2 depending on the distribution of sources in the sky and the number of configurations needed (Sections A.8.1 and A.4, respectively).
 Each SB contains all the commands needed to perform the observations and a complete set of calibrations.
 The minimum duration of the SB is constrained by a minimum time on source of 5 minutes for the sum of all the sources in the SB or 50% of the total calibration time (see Section 5.3.5.3 of the OT User Manual).
 For SGs that require a combination of arrays but have short time on source that is increased to the 5-minute minimum by the ALMA OT, the time multipliers given in Table A-2 may not be preserved (see Section A.4).
 The maximum duration of a SB is around 2 hours (determined by a maximum time on source of 50 minutes) and each SB will be re-run as many times as needed to achieve the requested signal-to-noise (S/N) ratio.
-Consecutive executions of a given SB (if needed) are favored during scheduling to maximize uv-coverage.
-However, if uv-coverage is fundamental for the scientific goals of a proposal, PIs should specify this request as a time constraint and, if necessary, override the ALMA OT time estimate with the time needed to achieve such uv-coverage (see Section B.2 for details).
+If uv-coverage is fundamental for the scientific goals of a proposal and such coverage would not likely be obtained in the time required to reach the desired sensitivity, PIs may need to override the ALMA OT time estimate.
+In such situations, PIs are encouraged to contact their ARC via the ALMA Helpdesk during proposal preparation to discuss the best strategy for achieving the necessary uv-coverage (see Section B.2 for details).
 Data from each SB will be processed, assessed, and delivered independently.